 What do you think?
 Was it worth the time?
 I really wanted to write a post about how we changed each drawer, but looking through all the photos I forgot to take a whole bunch.
 So the best I can do is share some tips if you’d like to do something similar.

-- Before painting or staining the dresser or bureau pick a color palette that matches or compliments your existing decor.
+- Before painting or staining the dresser pick a color palette that matches or compliments your existing decor.
 We have terracotta tiles throughout the house so we tend to stick with warmer colors.

 - Choose a muted, neutral color for the frame of the dresser to anchor the piece.
 The walnut stain we used creates a beautiful backdrop to showcase each drawer.

 - Don’t worry too much if the suitcases don’t match.
 Everything can be painted.
 We used a wash of acrylic paint to “warm up” the leather that we stuck on the drawer second from the bottom.
+Even the hardware can be painted to fit your color scheme

 - Add interesting touches and don’t be scared to mix and match the salvaged bits.
 Look at pictures of actual suitcases and try and mimic the look.
 We used bits of leather on the corner of some the drawers and stuck then on with glue and thumb tacks.